Global Satellite Technology Services

 Global Satellite Technology Services (formerly known as First United Broadcasting Corporation) is a broadcast media and telecommunications company in the Philippines.
 Its original station FUBC TV-9 in Zamboanga was an affiliate of BBC from 1974 to 1986, ABS-CBN in 1986–1995 and GMA Network from 1995 until April 1996.

-Currently, GSTS owns a satellite television service G Sat and a free-to-air/cable news channel One Media Network, which is also available in the company's UHF stations.
+Currently, GSTS owns a satellite television service G Sat and a free-to-air/cable news channel Golden Nation Network, which is also available in the company's UHF stations.

 History

 Early years

 First United Broadcasting Corporation was founded by Ma.
 Clara "Caling" L. Lobregat, Zamboanga City's first ever female city mayor, and Basilio "Bong" Apolinario II.
 It brought to Zamboanga City its first FM station and its first color television station in 1977.
 The television station, DXLA 9Alive, was characterized by 9 "lovely" ladies, and it was affiliated by the Banahaw Broadcasting Corporation.
 This network has produced several media personalities such as Cathy Veloso Santillan (one of the original 9Alive Girls who became a broadcaster and NewsWatch anchor of RPN-9 in the early 1990s), Zamboanga City District II Congressman Erico Basilio "Erbie" Fabian and ABS-CBN Correspondent for Western Mindanao and former anchor Pal Marquez, all of whom began their careers as part of the channel's news division.